 “How very traumatic,” Eftychia said earnestly.
 It was difficult to tell whether she meant it or not; everything out of her mouth sounded earnest.
 “Next time he tells those stories, just remember how long the red dragons have been extinct and everything will be fine.”

 “No need.
-There’ll be no more stories, as he was executed for treason nearly a century ago.”
+There’ll be no more stories, as he was executed for treason a long time ago.”

 Eftychia clapped a hand over her mouth.